arangodb/arangodb/Documentation/DocuBlocks/collectionProperties.md

   different DBServers, valid values are  integer numbers in the range of 1-10 *(Cluster only)*

-* *minReplicationFactor* : Change the number of minimal shard copies kept on different DBServers, a shard will refuse to write, if less then this amount of copies are in sync.
+* *minReplicationFactor* : Change the number of minimal shard copies to be in sync on different DBServers, a shard will refuse to write if less than this amount of copies are in sync.
 Has to be in the range of 1-replicationFactor *(Cluster only)*

 **Note**: some other collection properties, such as *type*, *isVolatile*,